barneyboo/barneyboo/README.md

 #### 🐙 Octo - quick transcripts from BBC media

 Journalists often need quick transcription of their content - whether it's the recording of a long interview, or a finished package to put together subtitles.
 Octo pulls together a bunch of existing integrations with our audio and video content systems, and our internal speech-to-text services, to offer a consistent way of getting transcripts from any BBC media.
 One of my first projects in News Labs, I built Octo's React frontend.

+### other open source projects

+I maintain a few forks of open source projects, usually with small feature updates/fixes:

+**[@barneyboo/VlcMedia](http://github.com/barneyboo/VlcMedia)** - Unreal Engine 4 plugin for streaming media via libVLC.
+This fork adds support for volume control.

+**[@barneyboo/react-autosuggest](https://github.com/barneyboo/react-autosuggest)** - React component that provides autosuggest behaviour.
+This fork adds support for tabbing on a suggestion to act as confirmation of a selection.